nickhward/ML_Trading_methods/README.md

 # Ongoing Development:
 Please note that this GitHub repository is currently under active development, and some minor issues with the code may be present.
+- First model is struggling with overfitting due to the small amount of data present.

 # TO DO:
 - Develop additional backtesting bots for various trading strategies.